 Printed in the United States of America.

-ISBN-13: 978-1-93778-545-1

-Encoded using the finest acid-free high-entropy binary digits.

-Book version: P1.0-September 2013

-From email readers and web browsers to calendars and games, text plays a central role in computer programs.
+ISBN-13: 978-1-6805026-8-8 Encoded using the finest acid-free high-entropy binary digits.
+Book version: P1.0-December 2017 From email clients and web browsers to calendars and games, text plays a central role in computer programs.
 This chapter introduces a non-numeric data type that represents text, such as the words in this sentence or the sequence of bases in a strand of DNA.
 Along the way, we will see how to make programs a little more interactive by printing messages to our programs' users and getting input from them.

-4.1 Creating Strings of Characters
+Creating Strings of Characters